fmidev/rack/python/PYTHON.md

 ### Statistics

 Usage of this program - [`rack.statistics.py`](rack/statistics.py) consists typically of two steps
-1. Collection of statistics - option `--ccc`
+1. Collecting of statistics from ODIM-HDF5 files
-2. Illustration collect of statistics - option `--ccc`
+2. Illustrating the statistics

 In the collection stage, this script invokes `rack` repeatedly as a subprocess.
 Similarly, in the illustration stage, `gnuplot` is invoked.

 #### Examples

-In the following examples, it is assumed that environment variable `$PYTHONPATH` contains the directory under which the modules are localed.
+In the following examples, it is assumed that environment variable `$PYTHONPATH` contains the directory under which the modules are located.

-Convenience: instead of defining syntaxes at command line, with `--outdir_syntax`, `--outfile_syntax`, and `--row_syntax`, it is handy to put them in a shared conf file, say `nordic-stat1.json` as follows:
+Convenience: instead of defining syntaxa at command line with `--outdir_syntax`, `--outfile_syntax`, and `--row_syntax`, it is handy to put them in a shared configuration file, say `nordic-stat1.json` as follows:
 ```json
 {
     "outdir_syntax":  "statistics/{SITE}/{TIME|%M}min",